MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-and-face-recognition.md

 When a user enrolls in voice and face enrollment, Microsoft Teams captures their voice and face data to create a unique profile that is associated with their identity.
 The profile consists of a set of biometric features that can be used to enhance the user's voice in Teams meetings and calls and recognize them in meeting rooms with their voice and face.

 The voice and face data for users is stored and processed in the same region as their Microsoft Teams data.
-For example, if a user's Teams data is stored in the European Union, their voice and face data will also be stored and processed in the European Union.
+For example, if a user's Teams data is stored in the European Union, their voice and face data is stored and processed in the European Union.
 This ensures compliance with data sovereignty and privacy regulations in different regions.

 The voice and face data for users is encrypted at rest and in transit, and is protected by Microsoft's security and privacy policies and practices.
 Microsoft doesn't access or share the voice and face data of users with any third parties, unless required by law or with the user's consent.

 ## Data retention

 When a user is enrolled in the feature and has an active Teams account, Microsoft keeps their voice and face profiles.
 Their voice and face profile is removed right away if they unenroll from the feature.
 Their voice and face profile is removed within 90 days if their Teams account is deleted.
 Admins can also remove the voice and face profiles of users manually, either one by one or in bulk, using theTeams Admin Center or PowerShell.
-Once it's removed, it can't be reversed.
+Once its removed, it can't be reversed.

 If users enroll their voice or face profile, they can always choose to unenroll it later, even if the current assigned admin policy doesn't let them enroll.

 A voice and face profile that isn't used for one year will be removed automatically.
-The user will have to enroll again if they want to use the features.
+The user has to enroll again if they want to use the features.

 When a user also uses Voice Isolation, a local copy of the voice signature is stored encrypted in the users profile on the PC or device.
 This signature expires after 30 days and will be replaced with a new download.

-If users leave the organization, the customer data will be deleted accordingly with the customer's data retention policy.
+If users leave the organization, the customer data is deleted accordingly with the customer's data retention policy.

 ## Admin settings

-Admins can turn on or off voice and face enrollment for specific users, groups of users, or the whole organization, depending on their audio and user experience needs.
+Admins can turn on or off voice and face enrollment for specific users, groups of users, or the whole organization, depending on the user's needs.
 By default, voice and face enrollment is turned on for all users in the organization, but admins can change this setting using the Teams Admin Center or PowerShell.

 To enable or disable voice and face enrollment for the entire organization, admins can go to **Teams Admin Center > Meetings > Meeting policies > Global (Org-wide default) > Voice and face enrollment**, and toggle the switch on or off.
 Alternatively, they can use the following PowerShell cmdlet: